AineDev/CPSC-311/a6/README.txt

 ===================== HEADER ========================

-Student #1, Name: TODO
+Student #1, Name: Aine Kearns
-Student #1, students.cs.ubc.ca Login: TODO
+Student #1, students.cs.ubc.ca Login: ainedev (f0a0b)
-Student #1, Student Number: TODO
+Student #1, Student Number: 45402147

-Student #2, Name: TODO (or write "NONE")
+Student #2, Name: NONE
-Student #2, students.cs.ubc.ca Login: TODO (or write "NONE") Student #2, Student Number: TODO (or write "NONE")
+Student #2, students.cs.ubc.ca Login: NONE
+Student #2, Student Number: NONE

 (If you decide to do the assignment as a project group, add ALL the members of the group following this format)

-Team name (for fun!): TODO
+Team name (for fun!): Motivated Monkeys

 Acknowledgment that you understand and have followed the course's collaboration policy (READ IT at https://www.students.cs.ubc.ca/~cs-311/current/syllabus.html#collaboration-policy-for-assignments):

-Signed: TODO (put your names here again as a signature)
+Signed: Aine Kearns

 ===================== LOGISTICS =====================

 Please fill in each of the following:

-Acknowledgment of assistance (per the collab policy!): TODO
+Acknowledgment of assistance (per the collab policy!): N/A

-For teams, rough breakdown of work: TODO (no more than a paragraph needed!)
+For teams, rough breakdown of work: N/A

 ======================= BONUS =======================